|

 If you’re in the country during this holiday you won’t be lacking in things to do or see.
 Poetry readings, theatrical performances, folk dancing, and speeches abound.

-There is a special Republic Monument in Taksim Square on the European side of Istanbul.
+There is also a special Republic Monument in Taksim Square on the European side of Istanbul.
 It commemorates the founding of the Turkish Republic in 1923.

 If you get a chance to check it out, it is worth seeing even if you don’t go on this holiday.